openresty/opm/README.md

     build               Build from the current working directory a package tarball ready for uploading to the server.

+    clean ARGUMENT...
+Do clean-up work.
+Currently the valid argument is "dist", which cleans up the temporary files and directories created by the "build" command.

     info PACKAGE...
 Output the detailed information (or meta data) about the specified packages.
 Short package names like "lua-resty-lock" are acceptable.